isabellasims/course-work/README.md

 # course-work
-Course work from my BS in CS at American University
+A few course work items from my BS in CS at American University